-This is a basic engineering course for those looking for a career in general engineering, fitting and turning, welding, engineering maintenance, metal fabrication, or marine engineering.
-This Manufacturing and Technology course will give you the required foundation skills to launch your career, as well as the opportunity to gain credits towards NCEA Level 2.
+This is a course for those looking for a career in general engineering, fitting and turning, welding, engineering maintenance, metal fabrication, or marine engineering.
+This course will give you the required foundation skills to launch your career, as well as the opportunity to gain credits towards NCEA Level 2.

-On successful completion the manufacturing course, you’ll be well on your way to gaining a highly sought after apprenticeship.
-Your apprenticeship options could include: Fitter and Turner, Engineer, Structural Fabricator, Sheet metal worker, and Welder.
+On successful completion you’ll be well on your way to gaining a highly sought after apprenticeship.
+Your apprenticeship options could include: Fitter and Turner, Engineer, Structural Fabricator, Sheet Metal Worker, and Welder.

 Fees listed are indicative only and may vary with course selection.
 Exact fees can be confirmed when you

 enquire or apply.

 Engineering Core Skills